Andrea believes Acupuncture and East Asian Medicine

 Fellow American Board of Oriental Reproductive Medicine

 Andrea Iwi'ula (E-Vee-oo-lah) earned her Masters of Science in Acupuncture from Bastyr University, a leading academic center for natural health sciences.
-As a licensed and nationally certified Acupuncturist since 1998, she is a member of the American Society of Reproductive Medicine (ASRM), the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), the Washington East Asian Medicine Association (WEAMA) and is licensed in both Washington and New York State.
+As a licensed and nationally certified Acupuncturist since 1998, she is a member of the American Society of Reproductive Medicine (ASRM), the Washington East Asian Medicine Association (WEAMA) and is licensed in both Washington and New York State.
+In 2013, Andrea became a Fellow of the American Board of Oriental Reproductive Medicine.

 Combining her extensive training in 5-Element theory, Traditional Chinese Medicine, and a foundation in Western sciences, Andrea delivers a unique style of acupuncture that provides a holistic approach to health care while being rooted in research and physiology.
 Along with Acupuncture, she offers dietary advice, nutritional and herbal support as well as the utilization of East Asian Medicine healing modalities like Moxibustion, cupping, Qi-Gong and gua-sha.